seliv55/mito/README.md

 ## Short Description

-Kinetic model of mitochondrial respiration linked with cellular energetic metabolism and glutamate transport in neurons
+Kinetic model of mitochondrial respiration linked with cellular energetic metabolism and glutamate transport in neurons.
+Here a reduced version of the "complete" model (branch "complete") is presented.

 ## Description

 The software tool “Mitodyn”, coded in C++,  supports an analysis of dynamics of mitochondrial and cellular energy metabolism.
-Here a reduced version of the "complete" model (branch "complete") is presented.
-The reactions implemented in this model are shown in Fig 1.
+The scheme of reactions implemented in this model are shown in Fig 1.

 ![Fig 1](RC.png)